oceanprotocol-archive/tech-spikes-2017-to-2019/1-fitchain-analysis/README.md

 	*  verify the validation from Fitchain to fulfill the service condition.
 *  Ocean needs utility component to store and access the dataset & model in IPFS.
 *  Fitchain needs to add more functionalities in contracts, gossiper network and verifier network as described in the above.
+*  POD component of Fitchain should be investigated or audited for potential security compromise.

 ### 7.2 Fitchain Capability: